anurag-bhadauriya/Javascript-interview-playground/SQL-CHEATSHEET.md

     GROUP BY salary ORDER BY salary DESC LIMIT n-1,1;
     ```

-3. Write a SQL query to find the employees who have not sold any product.3
+3. Write a SQL query to find the employees who have not sold any product.

     ```sql
     SELECT Employee.employee_id, Employee.employee_name